MCP & credentials¶

 Self-hosted appliances frequently hit Google Cloud OAuth consent screen and Workspace admin constraints:

-- Testing vs production: Apps in Testing only allow configured test users; every user must be listed.
-Moving to In production may require verification if you use sensitive or restricted scopes.
+- Testing vs production: Apps in Testing only allow configured test users.

 - Redirect URIs: Must match exactly (scheme, host, path).
-Appliances behind reverse proxies must register the public callback URL the browser hits, not only loopback.
+Appliances behind reverse proxies must register the public callback URL.

 If Google OAuth blocks progress after PAT is not an option, treat OAuth client registration as an ops project, not a five-minute step.